mbacarella/mpg123/README.md

 This is an OCaml package that provides bindings to the mpg123 library.

-It uses the ctypes library to generate the C code, which should improve the reliability of the library.
+It uses the excellent ctypes library to generate the C-stubs which should help minimize the bugspace.

 Installing
 ===